pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 [WK2x01](Protocols_Details.md#WK2X01---30)|30|WK2801|WK2401|W6_5_1|W6_6_1|W6_HEL|W6_HEL_I|||CYRF6936|
 [YD717](Protocols_Details.md#YD717---8)|8|YD717|SKYWLKR|SYMAX4|XINXUN|NIHUI||||NRF24L01|
 [ZSX](Protocols_Details.md#ZSX---52)|52|280||||||||NRF24L01|XN297
-* "*" Sub Protocols designated by * suffix will use the NRF24L01 module by default to emulate the XN297L RF chip.
-If a CC2500 module is installed it will be used instead as it is proving to be a better option for the XN297L@250kbps.
+* "*" Sub Protocols designated by * suffix are using a XN297L@250kbps which will be emulated by default with the NRF24L01.
+If option (freq tune) is diffrent from 0, the CC2500 module (if installed) will be used instead.
 Each specific sub protocol has a more detailed explanation.

 # A7105 RF Module